Capital Markets: Risk Management Technology

 2. Claim based on comparison between 4S Intel® Xeon® MP CPU 3.3GHz (single core w/HT, 1 MB L2 8 MB L3, Potomac) and 4S Intel® Xeon® X7560 (8 core, 2.26GHz) processor-based servers.
 Calculation includes analysis based on performance, power, cooling, electricity rates, operating system annual license costs, and estimated server costs.
 This assumes 42U racks, $0.10 per kWh, cooling costs are 2x the server power consumptions costs, operating system license costs of USD 90/year per server, per server cost of USD 36,000 based on estimated lists prices, and estimated server utilization rates.
 All dollar figures are approximate.
 SPECint_rate_base2006* performance and power results are measured for X7560 and Xeon 3.3GHz processor-based servers.
 Platform power was measured during the steady state window of the benchmark run at idle.
 Performance gain compared to baseline was 20x.
 Costs and return on investment payback have been estimated based on internal Intel analysis and are provided for information purposes only.

-3. Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
-Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations, and functions.
+3. Benchmark results were obtained prior to implementation of recent software patches and firmware updates intended to address exploits referred to as "Spectre" and "Meltdown".
+Implementation of these updates may make these results inapplicable to your device or system.
+Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
+Performance tests, such as SYSmark* and MobileMark*, are measured using specific computer systems, components, software, operations and functions.
 Any change to any of those factors may cause the results to vary.
 You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
+For more complete information visit https://www.intel.com/benchmarks.
 Intel is a sponsor and member of the BenchmarkXPRT Development Community, and was the major developer of the XPRT family of benchmarks.
 Principled Technologies is the publisher of the XPRT family of benchmarks.

 4. No computer system can provide absolute security under all conditions.
 Intel® Trusted Execution Technology requires a computer system with Intel® Virtualization Technology, an Intel TXT-enabled processor, chipset, BIOS, Authenticated Code Modules and an Intel TXT-compatible measured launched environment (MLE).
 The MLE could consist of a virtual machine monitor, an OS or an application.
 In addition, Intel TXT requires the system to contain a TPM v1.2, as defined by the Trusted Computing Group, and specific software for some uses.
 For more information, see www.intel.com/content/www/us/en/data-security/security-overview-general-technology.html.